zzzprojects/docs/entityframework.net/pages/saving-data/bulk-insert.md

 When you want to insert hundreds, thousands, or millions of entities using `SaveChanges()` method, you will notice that your application performance is INSANELY slow.

  - The `SaveChanges()` requires one database round-trip for every entity to insert.
- - For example, if you need to insert 10000 entities, then 10000 database round-trips will be performed and your application suffers from performances issues.
+ - For example, if you need to insert 10000 entities, then 10000 database round-trips will be performed and your application suffers from performance issues.

 ## BulkInsert

-Entity Framework Classic provides an extension method `BulkInsert()` which requires the minimum database round-trips as compared to `SaveChanges()`.
+Entity Framework Classic provides an extension method `BulkInsert()` which requires fewer database round-trips as compared to `SaveChanges()`.

 ### Performance Comparisons